Table of Contents

 The legalization of cannabis in certain states has really helped improve the lives of the people that it has touched.
 Long gone are the days when one could get arrested or incarcerated for consuming cannabis medically.

-Cannabis laws have been in place in the state since 1996, but few issues arising now are the less growers, high demands of the public and supply constrains, all of which would result in consumer’s turning to illegal means to obtain cannabis.
+Cannabis laws have been in place in the state since 1996, but few issues arising now are the fewer growers, high demands of the public and supply constraints, all of which would result in consumers turning to illegal means to obtain cannabis.

 Many growers are facing problems due to the licensing fees being too high, resulting in a low count of growers and fewer plants on the whole.
-This will in turn affect the amount of products that can be made and thus result in a poor inventory at dispensaries and stores.
+This will, in turn, affect the number of products that can be made and thus result in a poor inventory at dispensaries and stores.
 This is a fundamental problem that will affect everyone from the suppliers and growers to the consumers.

 Even the government has a lot to gain in the form of tax revenue estimated at $885 million each year.
 This will also assure proper channelized funding for the research and development of the medicinal value of cannabis.

 So, all the Cali cannabis family doesn’t really have to panic, as its fairly clear that the legal marijuana industry has strong roots in this state and is here to stay, as it has established an economically lucrative business that is going to be beneficial to all who have been involved with it.